 Third, shadow your app in production.
 Log 5-10% of real queries and outputs, sample them weekly, and manually check if they’re actually good.
 This is where you find the edge cases your eval dataset missed.
 It’s tedious but necessary.

 The mistake people make is thinking evals replace judgment.
 They don’t.
 An eval catching a 2% regression is useful.
-But you still need humans reading actual outputs regularly to catch the weird failure modes that didn’t make it into your benchmark.
+But you still need humans reading actual outputs regularly.

 Bottom line: Build evals against a known-good dataset and run them before every deployment, then sample real production queries weekly.
 The combination catches drift you’d otherwise miss until your users complain.